raysan5/raylib/CONTRIBUTING.md

  > learn by reading code and examples

-### Using raylib develop branch

-raylib [master branch](https://github.com/raysan5/raylib) contains the latest raylib release but all the future work is always done on [develop branch](https://github.com/raysan5/raylib/tree/develop), it's far ahead of master and I try to keep it always stable with latest library changes.

-Please, if issuing a bug or sending a pull-request, verify that you're using develop branch.

-Note that while using develop branch predefined Notepad++ building scripts could not work, in that case, use provided [Makefile](https://github.com/raysan5/raylib/blob/develop/src/Makefile) or [CMake](https://github.com/raysan5/raylib/blob/develop/src/CMakeLists.txt) building systems.

 For detailed information on building raylib and examples, please check [raylib Wiki](https://github.com/raysan5/raylib/wiki).

 ### Opening new Issues